esseivan/LC_Megaphone/README.md

 ## Usage

 The item can be bought or found as a scrap (configurable).
 Use 'Q' to change the filter mode.
-Currently 2 mode :
+Currently 5 modes are available :
 - Robot voice
 - Loud voice : Can be heard from far away (distance configurable)
+- Low and High pitch
+- Siren : Good to lure enemies.
+Use with care

 ## Third-Party Code and Credits